Auckland cop charged with careless driving after two injured in Great South Rd crash

 The Herald understands the injured man is a fellow officer who was in the police car.

-The accused constable, who faces two charges, had her case adjourned yesterday and she is expected to appear in court for the first time at the end of this month.
+The accused constable, who faces two charges of careless driving causing injury, had her case adjourned yesterday and she is expected to appear in court for the first time at the end of this month.

 Inspector Jared Pirret, the acting District Commander for Counties Manukau, said the accused officer was on-duty and attending to a priority incident when she crashed.